arh-eu/gds-java-sdk/README.md

 First, we create the client object.
 To make things easier, a `AsyncGDSClientBuilder` class is available as a static class nested in the `AsyncGDSClient` class, making the creation of the client easier.

-This (and the listener interface) can be found in the `hu.arh.gds.client` package.
+This (and the listener interface) can be found in the `hu.arheu.gds.client` package.

  The factory class provides multiple methods to set the initial parameters for the client you wish to create, this way you dont have to specify every value in the constructor.
 The methods can be chained, as they all return the builder instance.
 The methods found in the factory are the following (for value restrictions see the constructor below):
    - `withListener(GDSMessageListener listener)` - sets the callback listener to the given value.